Shotbow/fudawiki-files/hanafuda/FAQ.md

 The hwatu described in the previous paragraph may be considered a good choice for beginners because of the marked Brights, as well as their being less delicate than the paper-made hanafuda.
 The extra cards may also be useful for playing the popular Korean game [Go-Stop](/en/hanafuda/games/go-stop), which regularly makes use of them.
 Aside from these factors, the games playable with hwatu and hanafuda are the same, regardless of how you define "hwatu," so beginners need not fret over the choice of one over the other.
 ## 8. What do I need to look out for when buying a deck?
+In no particular order, some considerations when buying a deck, and especially your first deck, are as follows.
+1. Form Factor: Like other playing cards, hanafuda come in many different shapes, sizes, and materials.
+Some of these form factors might be:
+A. Traditional construction, backpasted.
+B. "Cut off" cardboard, no backing paper.
+C. Thick plastic hwatu or hwatu-style decks, similar in size to the previous two options.
+D. Thin paper or plastic "Western-style" cards, of varying sizes.
+2. Pattern/Artwork: There are hundreds of different hanafuda designs out there, of all different styles.
+Some have simple, bare-bones art, and some have your favorite anime characters on them, while others may form lush tetraptych paintings when the cards in a suit are properly aligned.
+For gameplay's sake, the traditional designs are probably the easiest to interpret, but you'll also get more enjoyment out of a deck you love to look at and show off.
+3. Indices
+3. Brand
+4. Price
 # Gameplay
 ## 1. What is the best hanafuda game for beginners?
 There are probably two really good answers for this question: